 Effective July 1, 2005, the DOJ only accepts electronically transmitted fingerprint images and related information to process requests for criminal offender record information (CORI).
 After July 1, 2005, all fingerprints submitted on an Applicant Fingerprint Card (FD258) will be returned to the submitting agency for submission in the electronic format.

 In specific, pre-approved situations the DOJ may exempt certain individuals from the electronic submission requirement.
 Request an exemption from the electronic submission requirement .
 This process may be lengthy and should be used for hardship situations only.

 - Individuals can obtain a Live Scan Application Submission form online or from any CCLD Regional Office.
 This form will automatically request a Child Abuse Central Index (CACI) check if needed.
 For Home Care Services, a hard copy Live Scan Submission form may be obtained by contacting the Home Care Services Bureau at (916) 657-3570 or by email at firstname.lastname@example.org.
 Please note, a CACI check is not required for individuals solely associated to Home Care Organizations or the Home Care Aide Registry.

-- The Live Scan operator will inform the individual of the charges , which includes the transmission of the prints and all necessary services from the DOJ, the CACI if applicable, and the Federal Bureau of Investigations.
+- The Live Scan operator will inform the individual of the charges, which include the transmission of the prints and all necessary services from the DOJ, the CACI if applicable, and the Federal Bureau of Investigation.

 - After recording the fingerprints and applicant information, the data will be electronically transmitted to DOJ for processing.

 - DOJ will send the results of the fingerprint check to CBCB.

 Estimated time to receive results from date of submittal to Department of Justice (DOJ) if there is no criminal history: